AckerlyXu/heima/articles/azure-toolkit-for-intellij-whats-new.md

-<properties
+---
-    pageTitle="What's New in the Azure Toolkit for IntelliJ | Azure" description="Learn about the latest features in the Azure Toolkit for IntelliJ." services=""
+title: What's New in the Azure Toolkit for IntelliJ | Azure
+description: Learn about the latest features in the Azure Toolkit for IntelliJ.
-    documentationcenter="java"
-    author="rmcmurray"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="46ed791f-df59-416a-809e-f52345ad973c"
-    ms.service="multiple"
-    ms.workload="na"
-    ms.tgt_pltfrm="multiple"
-    ms.devlang="Java"
-    ms.topic="article"
-    ms.date="12/22/2016"
-    wacn.date=""
-    ms.author="robmcm;asirveda;martinsawicki" />
+services: ''
+documentationcenter: java
+author: rmcmurray
+manager: erikre
+editor: ''

+ms.assetid: 46ed791f-df59-416a-809e-f52345ad973c
+ms.service: multiple
+ms.workload: na
+ms.tgt_pltfrm: multiple
+ms.devlang: Java
+ms.topic: article
+ms.date: 12/22/2016
+wacn.date: ''
+ms.author: robmcm;asirveda;martinsawicki
+---

 # What's New in the Azure Toolkit for IntelliJ
 ## Azure Toolkit for IntelliJ Releases
 This article contains information on the various releases and latest updates to the Azure Toolkit for IntelliJ.

+> [!NOTE]
-> [AZURE.NOTE] There is also an Azure Toolkit for the Eclipse IDE.
+> There is also an Azure Toolkit for the Eclipse IDE.
 For more information, see [Azure Toolkit for Eclipse].

 ### August 26, 2016
 The Azure Toolkit for IntelliJ - August 2016 release includes the following enhancements: